Pearl and Marina: Reception

 The outfits worn by Pearl and Marina in Octo Expansion were speculated by fans and critics to be in reference to rappers The Notorious B.I.G. and Tupac Shakur, including US Gamer and Complex.
 When asked for clarification, Nogami chose to be mum on the issue, feeling that answering the question would take away from the mystery.

-The relationship between Pearl and Marina has been subject to debate, with some people claiming that they are in a romantic relationship while others feel it's just a friendship.
+The relationship between Pearl and Marina has been subject to debate, with some people claiming that they are in a romantic relationship while others feel it is just a friendship.
 Writer Patricia Hernandez felt that the writing in the final Splatfest was leaning towards a romantic relationship but that it was vague enough to allow for either interpretation.